 So in this case, when the designer looks at the predicted performance of the network they could conclude that the network meets network performance expectations and the design is complete.
 And when the customer reviews the design with the prediction, they will see performance should meet their set KPI's and sign off on the design.

-The Same Venue with Incline Surfaces
+The Same Venue with Inclined Surfaces

 As can see in the below heat map, when you accurately model the staircase with an incline surface, a real difference in network performance prediction results.
 In fact, a difference of about 35 dBm.

-As you can imagine, the troubleshooting and re-design work that will result from having such a difference in the simulated network performance and the go-live network performance, will be significant.
+As you can imagine, the troubleshooting and re-design work that will result from having such a difference in the simulated network performance and the go-live network performance will be significant.
 So let's look at a few of the ways this performance difference will now impact you and the project.

 How does not using incline surfaces put you at risk?